runspired/rfcs/text/0957-modernized-scheduler.md

 ### Strategies

 We refer to an implementation of the scheduler interface as a `Strategy`.
-The strategy gets to shoose when each promise will resolve, and what happens if say `render` is invoked while `layout` is flushing.
+The strategy gets to choose when each promise will resolve and what happens if say `render` is invoked while `layout` is flushing.

 ```ts